marcelsafont/commerce-exercise/README.md

 ## Docker installation

-Will be available in next release
+Will be available in next releases

 ## Documentation